Oliver-Slape/Software-Investigation/README.md

 ### In this 2D web application game, the player(s) will participate in four educational mini games to help save the world whilst learning about the effects of greenhouse gases on the world.
 The app also provides a closer look at the greenhouse gases timeline for four products; mobile phones, beef, leaving electronic devices on standby and plastic bottles.

 ## User requirements
-### ZSL Whipsnade and London Zoo require an app to be created for 11-16 year old school students.
+### ZSL Whipsnade and London Zoo require an app to be created for 11-16-year-old school students.
 The students will use the app during a ‘Climate Change and Animals’ session, which will be delivered at both Zoos.

 ### In the app, school students will construct a greenhouse gas chain (like a food chain).
 This chain will follow the ‘greenhouse gas footprint’ of four different products, from their production to their disposal (a mobile phone, beef, a plastic bottle and electronics left on standby).
 As the chain forms, the greenhouse gas footprint (how many greenhouse gases are emitted) could visually add up.
 Once the chain is fully constructed, students will be able to explore actions they could take to help reduce the ‘greenhouse gas footprint’ of each product.
 Remember these actions need to be applicable for 11-16 year olds!
 (E.g. unplug their mobile phone charger once the device is fully charged.)